icerpc/icerpc-docs/pages/icerpc-core/dispatch/dispatch-pipeline.md

 Dispatches are typically spawned from server connections: a server connection receives a request, dispatches this request and then sends back the response provided by the dispatch.

-Nevertheless, since client and server [connections](../connection/client-vs-server-connections) have the same capabilities, client connections can also dispatch requests.
+Nevertheless, since client and server [connections][connections] have the same capabilities, client connections can also dispatch requests.

 ## The Dispatcher abstraction